71 Great Small Town Business Ideas: How to Live Rurally And Thrive!

 The focus will be on local markets, farmers' markets, and contracting with restaurants looking for locally sourced produce.

-Organic farming isn’t easy, but you can make some good money with the small farm life.
+Organic farming isn't easy, but you can make some good money with the small farm life (and we listed out a bunch of organic farm names here ).

 Small Business Website Creation